Matthew Mazzotta: Cloud House

 Cloud House (2016) is an art installation consisting of a house-like structure built from recycled wood and tin.
 Inside, it contains two rocking chairs, while a large cloud shaped sculpture is suspended over roof of the structure.
 When visitors sit in the rocking chairs, they activate the cloud and water falls from the cloud onto the tin roof, creating the soothing sounds of rain on a tin roof.

 Storefront Theater

 The Storefront Theater (2016) is an art installation and community center in Lyons, Nebraska.
 It re-conceptualizes the facade of an abandoned building to fold down into a theater that seats 80, transforming the town's main street into an outdoor theater.
 Before Mazzotta acquired the property, it was an empty lot with a street fronting facade.

 Steeped in Exploration

 Steeped in Exploration (2010) - “A Teahouse without Tea!” – is a socially engaged art project aimed at creating space for dialogues around exploring the “local”, science, public involvement, ecological issues, community building, artists’ sensibilities, bringing criticality to space, and dissecting the systems that make up our “everyday” life.

+HOME

+HOME (known as Phoebe the Flamingo) (2022) is a public work of art located at the Central Terminal of Tampa International Airport.
+It depicts a hyperrealistic flamingo with its head and feet submerged, as if wading through water.
+The exaggerated scale of the flamingo in HOME puts the "lives of these birds in the focus, and puts us, as humans, in awe as they tower above us, reminding us that we all share the same home."